 - And we made lots of progress on safeguarding, including closing the loophole in human rights law.

-All of this would not have happened without the thousands of people who have taken action with the campaign in the last 12 months.
-In that time, together we have:
+All of this would not have happened without the thousands of people who took action with the campaign.
+Together we have:

 - sent thousands of messages to 80 key members of the House of Lords